Problem 1

 Problem 3

-For each positive integer , let denote the total number of squares in an square grid.
-Thus and , because a square grid has four squares and one square.
-Find a recurrence relation for , and use it to calculate the total number of squares on a chess board (i.e., determine ).
+For each positive integer $n$, let $S_n$ denote the total number of squares in an $n \times n$ square grid.
+Thus $S_1 = 1$ and $S_2 = 5$, because a $2 \times 2$ square grid has four $1 \times 1$ squares and one $2 \times 2$ square.
+Find a recurrence relation for $S_n$, and use it to calculate the total number of squares on a chess board (i.e., determine $S_8$).

 Problem 4

-Let be the th positive integer such that the greatest integer not exceeding divides , so the first few terms of are .
-Find and give reasons to substantiate your answer.
+Let $a_n$ be the $n$th positive integer $k$ such that the greatest integer not exceeding $\sqrt{k}$ divides $k$, so the first few terms of ${a_n}$ are $\lbrace 1, 2, 3, 4, 6, 8, 9, 12, \dots \rbrace$.
+Find $a_{10000}$ and give reasons to substantiate your answer.

 Problem 5

-Determine the interval of convergence of the power series .
+Determine the interval of convergence of the power series $\displaystyle{\sum_{n=1}^{\infty} \frac{n^n x^n}{n!}}$.

-That is, determine the real numbers for which the above power series converges; you must determine correctly whether the series is convergent at the end points of the interval.
+That is, determine the real numbers $x$ for which the above power series converges; you must determine correctly whether the series is convergent at the end points of the interval.

 Problem 6

-Find a function such that for all positive real numbers (here denotes the positive (nonzero) real numbers).
+Find a function $f : \mathbb{R}^+ \to \mathbb{R}^+$ such that $f(f(x)) = \dfrac{3x + 1}{x + 3}$ for all positive real numbers $x$ (here $\mathbb{R}^+$ denotes the positive (nonzero) real numbers).

 Problem 7

-Let denote a set of invertible matrices (matrices with complex numbers as entries and determinant nonzero) with the property that if are in , then so are and .
-Suppose there exists a function with the property that either or for all in with (here denotes the identity matrix, denotes the real numbers, and the inequality signs are strict inequality).
-Prove that given finite nonempty subsets of , there is a matrix in which can be written in exactly one way in the form with in and in .
+Let $G$ denote a set of invertible $2 \times 2$ matrices (matrices with complex numbers as entries and determinant nonzero) with the property that if $a, b$ are in $G$, then so are $ab$ and $a^{-1}$.
+Suppose there exists a function $f : G \to \mathbb{R}$ with the property that either $f(ga) > f(a)$ or $f(g^{-1} a) > f(a)$ for all $a, g$ in $G$ with $g \ne I$ (here $I$ denotes the identity matrix, $\mathbb{R}$ denotes the real numbers, and the inequality signs are strict inequality).
+Prove that given finite nonempty subsets $A, B$ of $G$, there is a matrix in $G$ which can be written in exactly one way in the form $xy$ with $x$ in $A$ and $y$ in $B$.